PIXISREPO/PIXIS/README.md

 This is the Public repository for all things PIXIS.

-Assembly Instructions and other useful information.
+Here you will find Assembly Instructions for CB-1 and CB-2 and other useful information.

 For Drivers and Utilities go to PIXIS-CODE.